 How to Boost Your Email List with a Quiz

 To build an email list, you need at least one amazing content upgrade.
 That’s no secret.
-If you’ve been blogging for any length of time, you probably already know this.
+If you’ve been running an online business for any length of time, you probably already know this.

 The question is, what kind of content upgrade will drive the most signups?

 Checklists, infographics, workbooks, cheat sheets, swipe files, ebooks, and e-courses work well for bloggers across niches.
-But there’s one type of content upgrade that is really starting to take off in popularity right now because it drives so much genuine engagement–the quiz.
+But there’s one type of content upgrade that is really starting to take off in popularity right now because it drives so much genuine engagement–quizzes.

 Large media companies like BuzzFeed have been using quizzes to drive clicks and engagement for years but this strategy is just starting to become a trend in the world of solo bloggers and online business owners.